 Now that the door is open, the ad-tech ecosystem has brought to bear a plethora of intelligent services for buyers.
 For instance, the open RTB system used by header bidding dramatically improves the efficiency of native ad formats.
 With native advertising, custom ads are being created for unique devices and environments.
 We are constantly seeing innovation surrounding native advertising formats that further open up the market to new inventory opportunities.
 With header bidding, the native advertising exchange is simplified for publishers who continue to invest in bolder concepts and new placements.

 Publishers who use header bidding are bringing higher yield to media owners and increased audience access to advertisers.
-With header bidding, forecasting and media planning are simplified and improved.
+With it, forecasting and media planning are simplified and improved.
 Header bidding allows exchanges to see every user interaction across the media.
 Exposure to that full funnel allows buyers to visualize audience data from many inventory sources.
 Acting on these opportunities is just as easy as finding them.
 Sellers can package their audience and inventory, offering a deal to buyers from within one of their preferred exchanges.
 Advertisers, on the other hand, can use any number of buy-side platforms to buy their audience.

 The power of header bidding extends far beyond the publisher page.
 Media owners and advertisers also benefit from new tools that can power strategic initiatives.
 For instance, the use of header bidding will greatly simplify the process for remarketing specialists.
 With header bidding, remarketers are able to locate their exact audience on any retargeting platform of their choosing and they can trust that all of the available inventory is presented.
 They no longer have to make distinct deals with each publisher in order to find that audience.